OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     }
     ```

 1. Below the `getGraphData` method, add the following function.
-Note that `/auth` is a server-side Express route that exchanges the bootstrap token with Azure AD for an access token to Microsoft Graph.
+Note that `/auth` is a server-side Express route that exchanges the access token with Azure AD for an access token with permissions to Microsoft Graph.

     ```javascript
     async function getGraphToken(bootstrapToken) {